 Wrapping It Up

 Following some best practices and trying out new ideas can help your team flourish while remote.
 Being intentional about communication methods, having fun, and using key tools can make this experience a positive one.
 While it may be difficult to adjust to this new work environment, it’s also a great opportunity to shake things up and try new things.
+And ensuring your team can flourish while apart is a great way to make sure you can run your admission process for the coming year virtually if necessary.
 You may even find you grow closer as a team and are even more productive and happy long-term as a result.